dronelektron/grenade-info/README.md

 # Grenade info

-Shows information about a picked up grenade:

-* Name of the last player who held a grenade
+Shows the name of the last owner of the picked up grenade if:

+* This owner is not you
+* This owner is your ally

 ### Supported Games